TACC-Cloud/summer-institute-2020-tapis/block4/apps.md

 ## Step 4: Create a wrapper.sh
 In order to run your application, you will need to create a wrapper template that calls your executable code.
 For the sake of maintainability, it should be named something simple and intuitive like `wrapper.sh`.
 The singularity image to run the app is stored in a public location /work/05278/ajamthe/stampede2/public/gateways19-classifier.simg, make sure you ** keep it as it is **
-* Create a file wrapper.sh in the deployment folder and copy the script below into the wrapper.sh file
+* Create a file wrapper.sh in the deployment folder (on Stampede2) and copy the script below into the wrapper.sh file

 ```
 #/bin/bash
 module load tacc-singularity/3.4.2

 singularity run /work/05278/ajamthe/stampede2/public/gateways19-classifier.simg  python /classify_image.py ${imagefile} ${predictions} > predictions.txt

 ```

 ## Step 5: Create a test script
 A test script named something simple and intuitive like `tester.sh`, along with any sample data needed to evaluating whether the application can be executed in a current command-line environment.
 It should exit with a status of 0 on success when executed on the command line.
 A simple way to create your test script is to set some sensible default values for your app's inputs and parameters and then call your wrapper template.

-* Create a file tester.sh in the same folder and copy the script below into the tester.sh file
+* Create a file tester.sh in the same folder (on Stampede 2) and copy the script below into the tester.sh file
 ```
 #!/bin/bash
 module load tacc-singularity/3.4.2